First tips & ideas for fun water games with children

 What makes playing with water so special?

-Children love to splash and get messy – especially outdoors.
-Water play in the garden combines both and is a great activity idea for kids of all ages.
+Children love to splash and muck around – especially outdoors.
+Water play in the garden combines both and is a great activity idea for kids of any age.

-If you have concerns about water usage with some games, you can use the opportunity to teach your children about the importance of water to teach them.
-At primary school age, children are mature enough to understand topics around the most valuable resource for our animal and plant life to understand.
+If you have concerns about water consumption with some games, you can use the opportunity to educate your children about the importance of water to educate them.
+At primary school age, children are mature enough to understand topics surrounding the most valuable resource for our animals and plants to understand.

-A great side effect of water play is the cooling.
+A great side effect of water play is cooling down.
 On hot summer days, a sprinkler race or a water fight is even more fun.
-You simply provide refreshment in your own home – and that's often easier to plan spontaneously than a trip to the outdoor pool.
+This way you simply provide refreshment at home – and that's often easier to arrange spontaneously than a trip to the public pool.

-The right equipment: Here's what you need for refreshing water fun in the garden
+The right equipment: What you need for refreshing water fun in the garden

 Wasserspiele draußen | Junge spritzt mit Wasserspritzpistole und Mädchen sitzen auf einer Hängematte

-When playing with water, a connected garden hose of course must not be missing.
+When playing with water, a attached garden hose are of course essential.
 It gets even more fun when your kids have suitable toys like water play tables.
 Depending on how much space you have, the toys and garden ideas can also be a bit larger and more extensive.

-In smaller gardens or on the balcony, small water toys such as pull-along and squirting toys, cute paddling pools and water buckets are used instead.
+In smaller gardens or on the balcony, however, small water toys such as pull-along and squirting toys, cute paddling pools and water buckets are used.Wassereimer zum Einsatz.

-When romping around in the fresh air, make sure that your little ones are always protected from UV radiation are.
-Therefore, sufficient sun protection is one of the must-haves for water play.
+When romping around in the fresh air, make sure your little ones are always protected from UV radiation are.
+Therefore, sufficient sun protection to the must-haves for water play.

-You absolutely need the following for your water fun:
+This is what you absolutely need for your water fun:

 • water pistols & squirters